100katty/100katty.github.io/_posts/2014-3-3-Hello-World.md

 His name is Antonio
 He is 17 years old
-He is from to San Luis Potosi
+He is from San Luis Potosi
 He is a student and He love playing soccer